Heisenberg2017/ProxyPool/README.rst

 License
 -------

-The aioredis is offered under MIT license.
+The ProxyPool is offered under MIT license.